abiramen/2021-compclub-summer-ctf/README.md

 Where possible, try to host challenges statically, as it's far cheaper and you can leave it up for basically forever, so that anyone that comes across it in the future can try it.

 I created a second DigitalOcean droplet for anything that required hosting, such as the server I wrote for the web challenges, as well as the link shortener I wrote for all the CompClub workshops.
 I would recommend installing Docker enginer and Dockerising anything that requires hosting.
+This second droplet would have cost us about three dollars (including the 2 weeks in the leadup to the CTF, the 6 hours of the CTF and the 10 days I kept it up for afterwards).

 ### Using populate_ctfd.py
 Someone at Security Society wrote a fantastic script to help push challenges to CTFd from Markdown files.
 If you've got a directory structure similar to that of this repo, this should help you out.
 I've modified it to use an environment variable to make things a bit easier.